electricganesha/hamster/README.md

 ## 📊 How It Works

 - The Raspberry Pi collects data from the wheel (rotations) and the environment (temperature, humidity) using the sensors.
+- Each rotation is logged with a timestamp, temperature, and humidity, and sent to the backend as a session.
-- Data is sent to the backend and stored in a PostgreSQL database.
+- Data is stored in a PostgreSQL database.
 - The Next.js dashboard fetches and visualizes this data, allowing filtering and exploration.
 - Distance is calculated as: